 Maria’s innovative research has been recognised by numerous awards including the 2015 AFR/Westpac 100 Women of Influence as well as the inaugural Knowledge Nation 100 – the ‘rock stars’ of Australia's innovation-driven new economy, and the 2017 NSW Premier’s Science and Engineering Award for Leadership in Innovation.
 In 2019, the Australian Society for Biochemistry and Molecular Biology awarded Maria their highest honour, the Lemberg Medal, which recognises distinguished biochemists or molecular biologists that have made significant contributions to the scientific community.

-Maria was acknowledged as an Australian ‘high achiever’ in health and medical research by the National Health and Medical Research Council (NHMRC) in 2014, and has served on the NHMRC Research Committee since 2015 where she contributes to high level research policy.
-She is regularly invited to contribute her expertise as an author, reviewer, and speaker, has served on numerous committees and panels, and plays a major role in advocating medical research through public outreach.
-She is an NHMRC Principal Research Fellow, a Fellow of the Australian Academy of Health and Medical Sciences, and a Fellow of the Royal Society of New South Wales.
+Maria was acknowledged as an Australian ‘high achiever’ in health and medical research by the National Health and Medical Research Council (NHMRC) in 2014, and has served for two terms on the NHMRC Research Committee where she contributed to high level research policy.
+Maria currently serves on the NHMRC Women in Health Sciences Committee.
+She is regularly invited to contribute her expertise as an author, reviewer, and speaker, has served on numerous national and international committees and panels, and plays a major role in advocating medical research through public outreach.
+She is an NHMRC Investigator, a Fellow of the Australian Academy of Health and Medical Sciences, and a Fellow of the Royal Society of New South Wales.

 In 2019, Maria was appointed a Member of the Order of Australia for her significant service to medicine and medical research in the field of childhood and adult cancers, and in 2020 she was named NSW Premier’s Woman of the Year.

 2022 – Presidential Medal, Republic of Cyprus

 2021 – ANSTO Eureka Prize for Innovative use of Technology

 2019 – UTS Chancellor’s Award for Excellence, University of Technology, Sydney